LouisMazin/Palworld_Breeding_Tree/README.md

 1. Launch `Palworld Breeding Tree.exe`
 2. Select the Pal you want to obtain
 3. The program will automatically generate the optimal breeding tree
-4. Follow the suggested combinations to breed your target Pal
+4. Follow the steps or check the next combinaison !

-> [!WARNING]
-> Do not delete the `options.json` file, it contains your preferences and configurations.

 ### ✨ Features <a id="features-en"></a>